Technical Calculator

 For O = 2b = 3c

-Solving these equations, we find a = 4, b = 3, and c = 2
+solving those equations, we find a = 4, b = three, and c = 2

 The balanced equation is = 4Fe + 3O₂ → 2Fe₂O₃

-➥ Balancing with Oxidation Number Method:
+Balancing with Oxidation number method:

 Steps:

-• Balance oxygen by adding H₂O molecules
+• balance oxygen by including H₂O molecules

-• Balance hydrogen by adding H⁺ ions
+• stability hydrogen by using adding H⁺ ions

 Example:

-Balance the redox reaction: Fe²⁺ + MnO₄⁻ → Fe³⁺ + Mn²⁺ (in acidic solution)
+stability the redox response: Fe²⁺ + MnO₄⁻ → Fe³⁺ + Mn²⁺ (in acidic answer)

 From the equation identify the oxidation numbers like: Fe²⁺ (+2), MnO₄⁻ (Mn=+7, O=-2), Fe³⁺ (+3), Mn²⁺ (+2)